Tesla Model S review: reliability & safety rating

-The Tesla Model S has a relatively clean record when it comes to reliability, and scored well in its Euro NCAP crash tests
+The Tesla Model S has a relatively clean record for reliability, and once again boasts a five-star Euro NCAP crash safety rating

-The Tesla Model S secured five out of five stars in its Euro NCAP crash tests in 2014, scoring well in a range of different categories.
-There are no reliability issues known to keep cropping up on the Model S and the four-year/50,000-mile warranty should give you adequate peace of mind.
+The Tesla Model S has secured five out of five stars in its Euro NCAP crash tests twice now: once in 2014, and again in 2022.
+What’s more, there are no reliability issues known to keep cropping up on the Model S and Tesla’s four-year/50,000-mile warranty should give you adequate peace of mind.
 Better still, the battery is guaranteed for eight years, and you can do an unlimited number of miles in that time without invalidating it.

 Tesla Model S reliability & problems

 In 2017, Tesla issued a recall for the Model S and Model X, covering cars built between February and October 2016.
 This was to fix a potential fault with the electronic parking brake, although the company was keen to stress that at no point were cars unsafe to drive.